-“From keeping hydrated to water sprinklers, as well as running air conditioning and watering lawns, water plays an important role in summertime fun and responsibilities.
+“From keeping hydrated to playing in water sprinklers, as well as running air conditioning and watering lawns, water plays an important role in warm-weather fun and responsibilities.
 We are proud of the service we provide and want to be sure folks are using water wisely,” said Mike Smyth, vice president of operations.

 The following tips from Illinois American Water can help consumers use water more efficiently, plus identify and prevent leaks, a significant source of water waste.

-Run dishwashers and clothes washers only when they are full and adjust the water level of your washing machine to match the load size.
+- Run dishwashers and clothes washers only when they are full and adjust the water level of your washing machine to match the load size.
 If you have a water-saver cycle, use it.
-Also newer, high-efficiency washing machines use less than 27 gallons of water per load, compared to between 27 and 54 gallons a load with traditional machines.
+In addition, newer, high-efficiency washing machines use less than 27 gallons of water per load, compared to between 27 and 54 gallons a load with traditional machines.

-Regularly check your toilet, faucets and pipes for leaks and have them fixed promptly.
+- Regularly check your toilet, faucets and pipes for leaks and have them fixed promptly.
 An easy test for toilet leaks from EPA WaterSense: Place a drop of food coloring in the tank.
-If the color tints the water in the bowl without flushing, there's a leak.
-Or, check your water meter before and after a two-hour period when no water is being used.
-If the meter changes at all, there is probably a leak.
+If the color tints the water in the bowl without flushing, there is a leak.

 More wise water use tips can be found online here - https://tinyurl.com/y9nrz5c5